rgkannan676/Direct-Marketing-Optimization/README.md

 - Create Analytical Datasets: Prepare train and test datasets using the provided data.
 - Develop Propensity Models: Build three models to estimate the likelihood of purchase for: a.
 Consumer Loan b.
 Credit Card and c.
 Mutual Fund
 - Optimize Targeting Strategy: Select clients to target with marketing offers to maximize revenue, adhering to the constraints.

+## Approach Summary
+The process is comprised of three key steps: 1) Data Processing, 2) Model Training, and 3) Production Inference.
+- Data Processing : The data is merged from multiple Excel sheets into a single Pandas DataFrame using the client ID.
+Missing values in "count" and "revenue" are filled with zeros, and missing values in "Sex" are imputed with the mode and converted to binary.
+Clients with no transaction data are excluded.
+High correlation between "Current Account (XX_CA)" features leads to their removal.
+The "Sales_Revenues" sheet is merged, with 10% reserved for testing.
+Data is split for classification and regression tasks.
+StandardScaler() is used for feature standardization, RFE for feature selection, and PCA reduces dimensionality.
+The processed data is saved for further use.
+- Model Training : For this task, I will train six models—three classification models and three regression models.
+The classification models will determine whether a client should be selected for the campaign for a specific product, while the regression models will predict the potential revenue generated from each client.
+- Production Inference : For production inference, all necessary metadata, including PCA components, scalers, selected features, and trained models, will be used.
+The entire dataset is loaded from an Excel file, and a data processing pipeline handles standardization, feature selection, and PCA.
+Processed data is passed through prediction pipelines for both classification (to identify campaign targets) and regression (to predict revenue).
+Only revenue for selected clients is considered, with product categories (CL, CC, MF) added.
+The top 100 clients by revenue per product are selected for the campaign, and final revenue predictions are made.

+## File Details
+- Data Processing: DataProcessing.ipynb
+- Model Training: ModelsTraining.ipynb
+- Production Inference: ProductionInference.ipynb
+- Final Result: 'prediction_result' folder.
+- Report: TechnicalReport.pdf